Coryjh85/aloha/README.md

 This is my first project in the webdev cohort for RED Academy, in Vancouver.
 We were given an image of a site, basic html and css skills and set loose trying to duplicate it.
 In the coming weeks, we were taught better methods for building a reactive, well coded site utilizing flexbox to improve positioning across multiple screen sizes.
 I believe that this is useful because it shows how tech developments over time will force revisions of our code to stay current and "with the times".

 ---------Tech Used-----------
-HTML
+-HTML
-CSS
+-CSS
-JavaScript, mostly involving jquery
+-JavaScript, mostly involving jquery
-Flickety
+-Flickety
-Font Squirrel
+-Font Squirrel

 <img src="screenshot.jpg">